ManishPatidar806/Tijori/Readme.md

 ---

-## License

-This project is for educational purposes.
-See individual files for license information.

----

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ---

-## Contact

-For questions or support, please open an issue in this repository.